Showing posts with label Major Matt Mason. Show all posts

 It's the wildest chance that I notice that they have a Major Matt Mason Space Crawler for sale, given that it's in a corner, behind a frame divider, and on a bottom shelf.
 There are a couple of other MMM vehicles as well, but the Space Crawler is what catches my eye - I've always wanted one of these unusual looking vehicles from the Major's lunar motor pool.

 There's a price tag, but it's upside down and partially concealed.
 Karli and I eventually agree that it says $40, which is a very acceptable price.
-(I've seen empty boxes for this toy that were listed at more than $200 on eBay.)
+(I've actually seen empty boxes for this toy that were listed at more than $200 on eBay.)

 We find a friendly staff member who cheerfully opens the case so that I can take a closer look at the Crawler.
 It's a bit battered after over 50 years of life (aren't we all?), but given that I've seen Crawlers in equivalent condition on eBay for two or three times this price, it's a bit of a steal - and there's no shipping fee.